superpowers04/Super-Engine/example_mods/readme.txt

+This was last updated as of 0.11.0.

+FOLDERS AND WHAT THEY MEAN:
+ - charts | Where charts will go, you can just put the json files, inst and voices in a folder and Super Engine will automatically read them
+ - characters | Where custom characters go
+ - noteassets | You can put a png and xml from note skins here
+ - weeks | Where weeks go, eventually there should be documentation on how to make them at https://github.com/superpowers04/Super-Engine/wiki
+ - packs | You can make folders and then put charts and characters inside of them to organise your charts and characters.
+While this isn't required, it might make your mods folder less of a mess
+ - scripts | Global scripts that you can use to do things like adding new features and such, scripts can contain options and such.
+    Look at https://cdn.discordapp.com/attachments/908215636352716831/916629405147742228/Arrow_Options.zip for an example
+    You can find a wiki here: https://github.com/superpowers04/Super-Engine/wiki/Character-and-Chart-scripts

+EXTRA FILES:
+ You can use custom title music by adding oggs:
+  Morning theme is from 6(6 AM) to 11(11 AM) - breakfast or mods/title-morning.ogg
+  Regular theme is from 11(11 AM) to 18(6 PM) - Gettin' Freaky or mods/title-day.ogg Evening theme is from 18(6 PM) to 22(10 PM) - Give a Lil Bit Back or mods/title-evening.ogg Night theme is active from 22(10 PM) to 6(6 AM) - Fresh Chill Mix or mods/title-night.ogg

+ A custom background can be used by placing a bg.png in the mods folder.
+ The game's resolution is about 1280px Horizontally and 720px vertically

+ Custom fonts can be used by putting a font.ttf in your mods folder.
+ This can be enforced with Visibility > Force Generic Font, note that not all menus will work with all fonts and some things might appear off.

+MAKING CHARACTERS:
+ Making characters is as simple as making a new folder inside of mods/characters, then dropping the png and xml into the folder, and renaming them to "character.png" and "character.xml".
+(If you don't see .png or .xml on the original file names then they aren't needed)
+ Ingame, go to Options > Misc > Animation Debug and turn it on.
+ Go to Options > Modifications > X Character > find your character(All invalid characters appear at the top) and then Press 2.
+  You can press H for help with using animation debug.
+  Pressing M twice will allow you to open the animation binder and config editor.
+Saving after adding the animations is recommended.

+  If you want to edit a BF character, add the animations the character as an opponent.
+  Upon exiting the animation binder, press 3 to save, then 7 to switch over to offsetting for BF

+ *BF uses inverted animations so BF NOTE RIGHT will be singLEFT and BF NOTE LEFT will be singRIGHT.

+ If there are things you'd like to do that aren't possible with the animation editor, editing the json manually might be a good idea.
+ You can find the wiki page for character jsons here: https://github.com/superpowers04/Super-Engine/wiki/Character-JSON You can also provide a script.hscript to add custom scripting to your characters

+OLDER README:
  Characters work like FNF Multi, Check BF-faceanim for an example.
 You can also make custom animations using IfStates Heres an example that adds Garcellos "tight bars, little man" animation into Release:
  {
  	"anim": "garTightBars",
  	"name": "garcello coolguy",
  	"fps": 15,
  	"loop": false,
  	"indices": [],
  	"oneshot":true,"":"Allows your animation to override all other animations, loop will be forced of if this is true", "ifstate":{
  		"variable":"curStep","":"The variable to check in PlayState.hx, curStep and curBeat might be all you need though", "type":"equals","":"valid types are 'equal', 'more','less' and 'contains', if you use contains then the value should be a list of values, like [480,838,521], etc. otherwise the value should always be the same type as the variable", "value":838,"":"The value to check variable against, if type is contains, then this should be a list.
 Otherwise use the same type as the variable in the game", "check":1,"":"1 = curStep, 0 = curBeat. this has to be the same as variable if you use curStep or curBeat, otherwise you should use the one that plays your animation at the most accurate time"
  	},
  	"":"If the below requirements aren't met, the animation won't be processed.
 Useful for animations that are locked to a specific stage or song, These are not required", "song":"release","":"The song to play the animation on", "char_side":1,"":"Only play on a specific side, 0 = BF, 1 = Dad, 2 = GF" }
  You can find this example on the mod repo under GARCELLO DEAD